Stopping places: East Coast of Ireland from Carnsore Pt to Carlingford.

 but it is very shallow either side so stay well clear on the marina

-side of the port hand markers,
+side of the port hand markers, check out the video below and it

-Access is easy but the channel is shallow and can change so ask for advice if within an hour or so of low water and keep in the marked channel.
+Access is straightforward but the channel is shallow and can change so ask for advice if within an hour or so of low water and keep in the marked channel.
 Designated visitors berths are on the hammerheads so you can choose to go port or starboard side too, expecting (and getting) an easterly gale I went starboard side too to be head into the wind.
-The channel is narrow off of the inner pontoons so to turn round (with a clockwise prop) you head into one of the avenues turning to starboard then back out turning to port.
+The channel is very narrow off of the inner pontoons so to turn round (with a clockwise prop) you head into one of the avenues turning to starboard then back out turning to port.

-Good facilities and very good food at the club.
+Good facilities albeit a bit utilitarian and very good food at the club, the Scampi is highly recommended from both visits.
 Fuel by porterage or from the fuel berth.
-Chandlery nearby with a reasonable amount of "yachty" stuff but more orientated to commercial users.
-Plenty of places to eat outside of the marina but I did not try them.
-Small supermarket / large convenience store is a good walk (at least for me) up hill, IIRC there is a butchers a few doors away.
-Vodafone and O2 signals OK.
+Chandlery nearby with a reasonable amount of "yachty" stuff but more orientated to commercial users and general hardware.
+Loads of places to eat outside of the marina but I did not try them.
+Convenience store is a 15 - 20 minute walk (at least for me) up hill, there is a traditional butchers shop a few doors away.

 The Skerries